Spotlight on the Festiwool Team

 Then along came Festiwool in Hitchin in 2014, and Jane decided to take the plunge, encouraged by a fellow Hitchin Stitchin' group member to take a stall and stick her toe into the ’crafty business’ water.
 Her wares included project bags, stitch markers, shawl pins, cards and labels, all handmade by Jane.
 She loved it!
 And did it all again the next year at Festiwool in 2015.

-As a scientist and technologist, Jane brings a keen eye for detail and correctness to her role as Festiwool's Editor.
+As a scientist and technologist, Jane brings a keen eye for detail and correctness to her role as Festiwool's Consultant.

 Pat is a teacher by vocation.
 She taught in Secondary schools in London and Hertfordshire for over 20 years.
 The move to teaching Information Technology was a natural progression from Remedial teaching, with its emphasis on analysis and breaking learning down into its smallest steps.
 When she took early retirement from teaching , Pat revisited her love of crafts that she'd learned at Primary school.